Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Active operations of commercial banks are operations that reflect the placement of the bank’s own and borrowed funds in order to generate income.

-Accordingly, Assets can be defined as bank investments that bring him income.
+Accordingly, Assets can be defined as the bank's investments that generate income for it.

 Active operations of banks are recorded on active balance sheet accounts.
 The balance on a particular active bank account shows the amount of funds invested by the bank in this particular asset.

-Active accounts always have a debit (negative) balance (balance).
-Increasing balance by active account means an expense transaction.
-A decrease in the active account balance means credit transaction.
+Active accounts always have a debit (negative) balance (remaining balance).
+Increase in balance active account means an expense transaction.
+A decrease in the balance of an active account means incoming transaction.

 For example: